santoshjoseph99/blog2/content/blog/post1/index.md

 path: "/coffescript-tidbit"
 tags: ["Coffescript"]
 featuredImage: "./image1.jpg"
-excerpt: A little snippet to understand coffescript.
+description: A little snippet to understand coffescript.
 created: 2017-07-22
-updated: 2017-07-22
+date: 2017-07-22
 ---

 If you use the `?` operator to check for the existence of a variable like this: `a?.b` then you are using it right because the javascript looks like this:

 ```
 if (typeof a !== "undefined" && a !== null) {
   a.b;